Wham Paymaster robbery: Trial

-The defense provided a series of witness, described as "brothers, sisters, cousins, and aunts of each other and the defendants," to provide alibis for the accused.
+The defense provided a series of witnesses, described as "brothers, sisters, cousins, and aunts of each other and the defendants", to provide alibis for the accused.
 Due to the conflicting testimony provided by various witnesses, the defense took five hours for their closing arguments.
 Smith used this time to play upon the biases and prejudices of the jury.
 He argued that the robbers had dressed in a manner similar to his clients in order to misdirect suspicion upon them and that the robbers had fled to Mexico immediately after the robbery.
 Then he pointed out that U.S. Marshal Meade had failed to go to the scene of the attack to look for any trail left by the attackers.
 Smith also claimed the government officials who arrested his clients were more interested in the reward money for capturing the robbers than in finding the people who actually committed the crime.
 When Smith began to question the integrity of the court, Judge Sloan threatened him with a $500 fine for contempt.

 The jury deliberated for two hours before delivering a not guilty verdict.
 Deputy William "Billy" Breakenridge noted after the trial, "the Government had a good case against them [the robbers], but they had too many friends willing to swear to an alibi, and there were too many on the jury who thought it no harm to rob the Government."